stefanofa/awesome/TOPICS.md

 *   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

-*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - An elegant home server OS.
-Run OpenClaw, store your files and photos, run a Bitcoin node, and do more with over 300 apps in the Umbrel App Store.

-## notifications

-*   [containrrr/watchtower](https://github.com/containrrr/watchtower) - A process for automating Docker container base image updates.

-*   [emilkowalski/sonner](https://github.com/emilkowalski/sonner) - An opinionated toast component for React.

-*   [iamhosseindhv/notistack](https://github.com/iamhosseindhv/notistack) - Highly customizable notification snackbars (toasts) that can be stacked on top of each other

 ## receive-notifications

 *   [containrrr/watchtower](https://github.com/containrrr/watchtower) - A process for automating Docker container base image updates.